ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * uri -- must be a URI {{RFC3986}}.
 * oid -- encoded as a string using the well established dotted-decimal notation (e.g., the text "1.2.250.1").

+The CDDL generic "JC< >" is used in most places where there is a variance between CBOR and JSON.
+The first argument is the CDDL for JSON and the second is CDDL for CBOR.

 ### Labels

 Map labels, including Claims-Keys and Claim-Names, and enumerated-type values are always integers when encoding in CBOR and strings when encoding in JSON.